SummerSlam Spectacular

-SummerSlam Spectacular is a professional wrestling television program that was produced by the World Wrestling Federation (WWF).
-Three separate specials aired on the USA Network, one week prior to that years respective SummerSlam.
+SummerSlam Spectacular was a professional wrestling television program produced by the World Wrestling Federation (WWF).
+It aired on the USA Network, one week prior to that year's SummerSlam.

-During this period of time, the WWF regularly ran specials to promote their pay-per-view events.
-Similar to this series, March to WrestleMania ran the week prior to that years WrestleMania and Survivor Series Showdown before Survivor Series.
+During this period, the WWF regularly ran specials to promote their pay-per-view events.
+Similar to this series, March to WrestleMania ran the week prior to that year's WrestleMania and Survivor Series Showdown before Survivor Series.

 SummerSlam Spectacular (1991)

-SummerSlam Spectacular (1991) aired on the USA Network on August 18, 1991 (taped July 29, 1991) from the Centrum in Worcester in Worcester, Massachusetts.
+SummerSlam Spectacular (1991) aired on the USA Network on August 18, 1991 (taped on July 29) from the Centrum in Worcester in Worcester, Massachusetts.